ulivz/vuepress-ssr-mismatch-repro/README.md

 }
 ```

-We've prepared a example at this repo, you can test it with running `yarn serve:after` and repeat above steps, you'll find that the page works well.
+We've prepared a example at this repo, you can test it with running `yarn serve:after` and repeating above steps, you'll find that the page works well.